apvarun/showcase-hugo-theme/README.md

 Showcase theme ships with an fully configured example site.
 For a quick preview:

+Copy the `package.json` file from `themes/showcase` folder to your hugo website root folder, and run `npm install`.

 ```sh
 cd themes/showcase/exampleSite/
 hugo serve --themesDir ../..
 ```

 Then visit `http://localhost:1313/` in your browser to view the example site.

+## Migrating to v1.3.0

+Minimum Hugo Version: 0.69.0

+- Copy the `package.json` file from `themes/showcase` folder to your hugo website root folder, and run `npm install`.

 ## Add content